agoenergy/ptx-boa/README.md

 ## Release Procedure

 - merge all relevant branches into develop
-- commit release changes either directly into decelop or use a release branch:
+- create a relase branch
 - change and commit `CHANGELOG.md` with description of changes
 - update version (`bumpversion patch|minor|major`).
   This creates automatically a commit
-- create pull requests to merge develop into main
+- create pull requests to merge release into main
 - merging this will automatically (via git action) create and publish the new docker image `wingechr/ptx-boa:<VERSION>`
+- merge main back into develop

 ### Update docker image in production